-Before getting into the topic why you should implement ERP, you need to know what is ERP and the benefits of Implementing Enterprise resource planning software.
-Well, let me brief about ERP.
-In simple terms ERP means a software application which can be used by organisations for managing their operations.
+Before getting into Why you should implement ERP, you need to know What ERP is and the Benefits of Implementing Enterprise resource planning software (ERP).
+So first, well, let me brief you about ERP.
+In simple terms, ERP means a software application that organizations can use for managing their operations.

-Now coming back to the topic, why you should implement ERP.
-In a single word I can say for better control.
-ERP decide what a user should access and what shouldn’t.
-ERP decide whom to enter a transaction and who can approve.
-ERP decides what kind of reports each user can generate.
-You will have the all the data online and up to date.
-When a customer asks for a statement you can get the same in a single click.
-When a customer complaints arises saying a product is damaged, you can find the details in a single click such as when this product was purchased by customer, its invoice and sales order details, which are the other customers who also purchased these goods and whether any other customer has raised similar complaints, when this product was manufactured, who was there in the plant while this was produced, whether this goods has passed the quality checks, what was the quality check parameters and readings, which is the batch of raw material used for this production, what quantity used for production, when this material was purchased, in which stores this item was stocked, which supplier supplied this, what was the batch code for the raw materials, whether supplier quality check has passed this raw materials and like that hundreds of questions will be able to answered and information can be retrieved in single clicks.
-Having the ERP data in the server and using the historical data different kinds of analysis can be done such as sales analysis, lead analysis, conversion analysis, production analysis, purchase analysis, expense analysis, comparison between last year and current year, last quarter vs current quarter and so on.
+This was produced, whether these goods have passed the quality checks, what was the quality check parameters and readings were, which batch of raw material used for this production, what quantity used for production, when this material was purchased, in which stores this item was stocked, which Supplier supplied this, what was the batch code for the raw materials, whether supplier quality check has passed these raw materials and like that hundreds of questions will answer, and information can be retrieved in single clicks.
+Having the ERP data in the server and using the historical data, different analyses can be done such as sales analysis, lead analysis, conversion analysis, production analysis, purchase analysis, expense analysis, comparison between last year and current year, last quarter vs. current quarter, and so on.

-In short every organisation which has a perfect ERP implemented will have better control, requires less manpower, data access will be easier, user security will be in place, reports are available online and any kinds of data analysis can be done then and there.
-Only thing is make sure, the implementation should be perfect and should be done by experienced hands.
+In short, every organization with a perfect Odoo ERP implementation will have better control, requires less human resources, data access will be easier, user security will be in place, reports are available online, and any data analysis can be done then and there.
+The only thing is to make sure the erp implementation is perfect and done by experienced hands.